What You’ll Learn 💾

 FFT trigger setup

-Up to now, we triggered the system only on amplitude values over time and/or directly on time.
-The FFT trigger allows us to trigger amplitude values in the frequency domain.
+Until now, triggers have been based only on amplitude values over time and/or directly on time.
+The FFT trigger allows triggering on amplitude values in the frequency domain.

-This type of trigger is very helpful in any kind of dynamic application where you want to supervise the frequency behavior of the system under test.
+This type of trigger is especially useful in dynamic applications where monitoring the frequency behavior of the system under test is required.

 FFT trigger options

-To trigger on frequency changes you have to define the FFT options to get a useable result to trigger on:
+To trigger on frequency changes, you must define the FFT options to obtain a usable result:

-Window type (Rectangular, Hanning, Hamming, Flat Top, Triangle, Blackman and Exponent down) and
+Window type (Rectangular, Hanning, Hamming, Flat Top, Triangle, Blackman, Exponent Down)

 Limit table

-the limits - Ampl. levels for f [Hz] on the Limits table.
+Limits – Amplitude levels for f [Hz] in the Limits table

-The default (standard) Number of points is 2.
-The standard amplitude level is 1 for 0 and max frequency.
-You can click on this field and change this value.
+By default, the number of points is 2, and the standard amplitude level is 1 for both 0 Hz and the maximum frequency.
+You can click this field to change the value if needed.

-You can increase the number of points to expand the table (e.g. 6 in the example below).
+You can increase the number of points to expand the table (e.g., six in the example below).

 You can now define the limits in two ways:

-Take the current measurement from the system: The second way is to take a frequency mask out of the currently displayed signal.
-To do that simply press the Get current data button.
+Take the current measurement from the system – Alternatively, you can create a frequency mask from the currently displayed signal.
+To do this, simply press the Get Current Data button.

-The currently calculated FFT will be stored as a mask and displayed both on the preview display and in the table at the left bottom.
+The currently calculated FFT will be stored as a mask and displayed both in the preview window and in the table in the lower-left corner.

-Now you can manipulate the mask by editing the table or - much faster - pressing the button to move the limit up / down and the button to add/remove the limit in the frequency domain.
+You can then manipulate the mask either by editing the table or, much faster, by pressing the buttons to move the limit up/down or to add/remove limits in the frequency domain.

 Examples: